How Long Does It take to sell a House

 Visuals are a very powerful tool and staging helps to play that to its best potential.
 Create a story for your customer and make them wish they are the characters that play in it!

-It's undeterminable to give an exact time for how long a sale would take, with market conditions and competitors offers constantly fluctuating.
+It's undeterminable to give an Average time to sell a house with market conditions and competitors' offers constantly fluctuating.
 But if you use the aspects that you are in control of and go forward with the selling process, it helps decrease the timeline.

 Keep an eye out for opportunities to market your property and never lose hope, every house will find its owner!